Mosa Tsay is a cellist and music spacialist based in New York City.

 As a concert organizer, Mosa enjoys presenting music outside of traditional performance halls.

-In summer 2016, Mosa launched Celloscape, a collective of cellists in the San Francisco Bay Area dedicated to performing new music.
+In 2016, Mosa launched Celloscape, a collective of cellists in the San Francisco Bay Area dedicated to performing new music.
 The debut concert, held at Bruce Beasley's Sculpture Studio in Oakland, was generously sponsored by Mrs. Laurence Beasley, Jennifer Howard, Marco Rozzano, and Linda Barnett.
+The collective featured 14 cellists in the San Francisco Bay Area and 5 composers.

 While a student at UC Berkeley and then freelancer after graduating, Mosa produced and programmed concerts for Celli@Berkeley, a 12-piece cello ensemble, in the Berkeley Art Museum that featured performances of: